Gabriel231004/gabriel/README.md

 Of course, you can tweak it as much as you want by editing the code to make the model fit your data better.

-## person classifier
+## Person classifier
 To use the trained person classifier, you should first clone this repository
 ```
 git clone https://github.com/duck00036/Training-Mask-RCNN-on-custom-dataset-using-pytorch.git
 ```
-Download the trained model [here](https://duck00036-public-images.s3.ap-northeast-1.amazonaws.com/person_classifier.pt) in the repository

-Put the images to be classified into the input_image folder
+Download the trained model [here](https://duck00036-public-images.s3.ap-northeast-1.amazonaws.com/person_classifier.pt) in the repository, and put the images to be classified into the **input_image** folder

 Run the script:
 ```
 python eval.py
 ```
-and the result will be saved in the output_image folder.
+and the result will be saved in the **output_image** folder.

+# About trained person classifier model